Celia-Rai/CGPA-calculator/README.md

-# CGPA-calculator using Html, CSS amd JavaScript.
+# CGPA-calculator using Html, CSS and JavaScript.